NYPL/digpres/docs/ingest/born_digital_archives.md

     * r is recursive
     * P is progress

-4. Validate and update packages
+5. Validate and update packages

     Normally, a linter is a static program that catches errors, bugs and flags potential problems in the source code.
 In our context, [lint_er.py](https://github.com/NYPL/prsv-tools/blob/main/bin/lint_er.py) is a Python script that confirms each Electronic Record (ER) package conforms to the structure expected by the packaging and ingest processes.

-    1. Log in to a virtual machine (VM)
-    2. Run the linter on all of the packages from the collection.
+    1. While in the VM, run the linter on all of the packages from the collection.

         ```sh
         python3 lint_er.py -... /source/digarch/path/to/collection ...
         ```

-    3. After the linting process, go through the log file
+    2. After the linting process, go through the log file
        1. Fix each package that has error(s) individually
-       2. If a repair can be carried out, do so
+       2. If a repair can be carried out, do so.
+For example, use [flatten_er_metadata_folder.py](https://github.com/NYPL/prsv-tools/blob/main/bin/flatten_er_metadata_folder.py) to restructure the metadata folder
        3. If further help is needed, contact other Digital Preservation or Digital Archives staff
        4. Document common issues found and what we perform on them
-    4. Continue linting the packages until all packages pass
+    3. Continue linting the packages until all packages pass
+    4. Move valid packages to DA_Source folder under the DigArch folder hierarchy

+        ```sh
+        mv DA_Incoming/folder/* DA_Source/DigArch/
+        ```

-5. Repackage and ingest
+6. Repackage and ingest

     Packages that conform to the data model structure are ready to be ingested into Preservica.
     First, they must be repackaged according to Preservica's expectations.